 Macquarie Grammar School is a supportive and unique school that is located in the heart of Sydney's CBD.
-The school originated in 2004 as the Board felt that the best location for a new vibrant Independent School would be is where transport links are best for students to commute daily to and from school easily and quickly.
+The school originated in 2004 as the Board felt that the best location for a new vibrant Independent School, is where transport links are best for students to commute daily to and from school easily and quickly.
 With the rail, bus and light rail networks all converging to the centre of Sydney, it was decided that Town Hall would be the prime location to locate and establish a co-educational high school.
 Schools are constantly evolving and are always exploring how to make the classroom a meaningful and genuine learning environment that mimics society and the working world.
 With the multi-national and large corporate Australian companies having their main offices in Sydney, the stock exchange being positioned just up the road in Martin Place, the Law Courts and NSW Parliament within walking distance in Macquarie Street, the NSW Art Gallery and the open playing fields just a stones throw away from us at the Domain, the Powerhouse Museum at Ultimo, the Ian Thorpe Aquatic Centre in Darling Harbour, this places the school in a fortunate position to exploit the use of these magnificent facilities and bring the mobile classroom to life.
 It's not uncommon for our students to be visiting these sites throughout the year as part of enriching their classroom experience.

-The School underwent an administrative restructure in 2016 with the positions of Director of Curriculum and Director of Welfare being introduced clearly delineating the roles of student and staff welfare and the curriculum.
-In 2017 these roles were evaluated and this brought about a more focussed approach to student welfare and improvements in classroom methodology.
-ELICOS continued its curriculum review and the programmes were adjusted to encompass a more holistic approach to learning the English language.
-In the area of student welfare two scheduled home visitations continued to take place in April and September, and the school was able to deal with homestay issues quickly and further developed a link between the Homestay Host and the School.
-Daily monitoring of student attendance, regular counselling and contact with parents and guardians, led to improved student academic outcomes.
+Since the school underwent a structural change over the past couple of years commencing in 2016 this has brought about an ongoing improvement in student welfare monitoring and home visitations, and improvements in the curriculum and sport.
+ELICOS has an annual review of programmes and lesson delivery is now focussed on a holistic approach to learning the English language.
+This has allowed students to progress from HSP 1 to 2 at a quicker rate with both the spoken and written language improving significantly at each of these levels.
+In the area of student welfare two scheduled home visitations take place in April and September, and the school was able to deal with homestay issues quickly and further developed a link between the Homestay Host and the School.
+Daily monitoring of student attendance, regular counselling and contact with parents and guardians, has led to improved student academic outcomes and attendance rates.

-Our Year 12 2017 cohort maintained the School's high academic focus by being ranked amongst the top 150 schools in NSW, ranked 149th but most importantly nearly all of our students matriculated to university.
+Our Year 12 2018 cohort maintained the School's high academic focus by being ranked amongst the top 180 schools in NSW, and almost all of our students matriculated to university.
 As a fully comprehensive non-selective school, this is an outstanding achievement and a credit to both the students and their teachers.
-Congratulations to our 2017 Year 12 cohort.
+Congratulations to our 2018 Year 12 cohort.
 A wonderful set of results from a hardworking cohort of students.

 Enrolments continued to improve both domestic and international, which highlights the relevance of the school's unique operational model to parents and in meeting the needs of their children.
 Sport options continued to be broadened and the students were able to compete in a number of competitions including ISD and AICES.
-The competitive spirit of our students has continued to improve and a credit our Sportsmaster.
+The competitive spirit of our students has continued to improve and is a credit our Sportsmaster.
+The number of students who participated at both ISD and AICES is on the rise.